plobolobo/montu/library/README.md

 - ✅ **Provider Support**: TomTom integration
 - ✅ **Built-in Validation**: Automatic input validation with warnings
 - ✅ **Full TypeScript Support**: Complete type safety

+## Design Decision Note:

+In a production environment, I would typically recommend implementing either a framework-agnostic solution or a dedicated NestJS module, rather than supporting both approaches.
+This dual implementation introduces additional build complexity that may not be justified in most use cases.

+The choice would ultimately depend on the target audience and integration requirements.
+While I generally favor simpler, framework-agnostic solutions for broader compatibility, I've implemented both approaches here to showcase comprehensive NestJS expertise and provide maximum flexibility for different integration scenarios.

 ## Installation